scala/scala-lang/documentation/getting-started-intellij-track/building-a-scala-project-with-intellij-and-sbt.md

   * On the left panel, select Scala and on the right panel, select SBT
   * Click **Next**
   * Name the project "SBTExampleProject"
-* If you already created the project in the command line, open up IntelliJ, select *Import Project* and open the `build.sbt` file for your project
+* If you already created the project on the command line, open up IntelliJ, select *Import Project* and open the `build.sbt` file for your project
 * Make sure the **JDK Version** is 1.8 and the **SBT Version** is at least 0.13.13
 * Select **Use auto-import** so dependencies are automatically downloaded when available
 * Select **Finish**